clirdlf/ndsa.org/faq.md

 ### What commitment is expected if my organization joins the NDSA?

 Members are expected to engage actively in digital stewardship and share lessons learned and practical knowledge about ensuring long-term access to digital materials.
-Interest Groups are the primary mechanism through which the NDSA accomplishes its [goals](/).
-Participation in Interest Group conference calls and projects can take anywhere from two to seven hours a month.
+[Interest Groups and Working Groups](/working-groups) are the primary mechanism through which the NDSA accomplishes its [goals](/values).
+Participation in Interest Group and Working Group conference calls and projects can take anywhere from two to seven hours a month.
 There are no fees associated with joining the NDSA.

 ### What are the benefits of joining the NDSA?